How Long Does It Take To Get a Divorce in Texas?

-If you are considering filing for divorce, one of the questions undoubtedly going through your head is how long the process will take.
-No universal answer exists for how long it takes to get a divorce in Texas.
-While some uncontested divorces can happen in as little as 60 days, if there are disputed issues involving child custody or support, spousal maintenance and property division, obtaining a divorce will take longer.
+There are two main types of divorce in Texas: contested and uncontested (“agreed”) divorces.
+While some uncontested divorces can happen in as little as 60 days, if there are disputed issues involving child custody or support, spousal maintenance, and property division, obtaining a divorce will take longer.
 An Austin divorce lawyer can provide you with a reasonable estimate based on your specific situation.

 The “Cooling Off” Period in Texas

 When discussing how long it takes to get a divorce in Texas, the best place to start is with the state’s “cooling off” period.
-Under state law, a court cannot enter a divorce decree until 60 days had passed from when the divorce petition was filed.
+Under state law, a court cannot enter a divorce decree until 60 days have passed from when the divorce petition was filed.
 Theoretically, the least amount of time it can take to get divorced in Texas is 61 days.
-However, even an uncontested divorce typically takes about three to four months to finalize due to the court’s docket and the schedules of all the parties involved.

 What Is an Uncontested Divorce?